 monitoring to detect your fainting.
 The loop recorder records for up to 3 years.
 So

 over time your provider should be able to analyze your heart rhythms during a fainting

-You also might need a loop recorder if you are an older adult with unexplained falls.
+You also might need a loop recorder if you're an older adult with unexplained falls.

 Or if you've had a stroke without a clear reason.
 Sometimes arrhythmias are responsible

 for these conditions.
 Healthcare providers sometimes use it in people believed to

 have epilepsy who haven't responded to medicine.
 In each case, the recorder can figure